-Childhood sexual abuse is, sadly, far more common than you might realize.
-It’s estimated that more than one out of every three women, and one out of every five males, has experienced some form of sexual trauma during their childhood.
+Sexual abuse is, sadly, far more common than you might realize.
+It’s estimated that about 1 in 4 girls and 1 in 13 boys in the U.S. have been sexually abused as a child.
 When children are molested, they don’t know how to speak up about it, reach out or get the help they need.
-And until it’s resolved, that trauma can have far-reaching effects they carry with them throughout the rest of their lives — resulting in PTSD, intimacy disorders, mental illnesses and addiction.
+Until it’s resolved, that trauma can have far-reaching effects they carry with them throughout the rest of their lives — resulting in PTSD, intimacy disorders, mental illnesses and addiction.

-The good news is, if you’ve been a victim of childhood sexual abuse, you’re not destined to live a life of victimhood and pain.
+If you’ve been a victim of childhood sexual abuse, know that you’re not destined to live a life of victimhood and pain.
 You have the power to change that narrative.
-Let’s take a look at some effects of this type of trauma, and what can be done to heal from it.
+Let’s take a look at some effects of this type of trauma and what can be done to heal from it.

 At some point, we all internalize adverse childhood experiences, which then show up in our lives in ways that are sometimes even beyond our own ability to understand.
 Here are some of the ways childhood sexual abuse can affect our adult lives:

 Being sexually molested early in life causes us to form ideas and behaviors around sex and relationships that might be harmful to us or inhibit our ability to have healthy, loving sex and partnerships.
 Children who are sexually abused may become hyper-sexualized.
 They may have problems with poor self-image and promiscuity later on, or they may want to avoid things that are sexual or physical in nature at all costs.
 This can make it hard for them to relate to people in healthy ways.
 Trauma can also lead to physical difficulty with intimacy, such as pain with sex.